 This short duration of epidural block is due to the high vascularity of the epidural space and consequent rapid uptake of anesthetic into the bloodstream.

-Bupivacaine is the agent of choice for continuous epidural blockade in obstetrics, due to slower rise in maternal plasma concentration than with lidocaine.
+Bupivacaine is the agent of choice for continuous epidural blockade in obstetrics, due to a slower rise in maternal plasma concentration than lidocaine.

-Bupivacaine molecules exist in two forms known as sterioisomers (mirror images of each other), these forms are based on ability to rotate polarized light to either + or d( dextrorotatory and – l(levorotatory).
+Bupivacaine molecules exist in two forms known as stereoisomers (mirror images of each other), these forms are based on the ability to rotate polarized light to either + or d( dextrorotatory and – l(levorotatory).

 Bupivacaine is found as a racemic mixture with both isomers in equal quantities.
-Of the two levo-bupivacaine is the pure L isomer with a significantly low cardiotoxicity.
+Of the two levobupivacaine is the pure L isomer with significantly low cardiotoxicity.

 The first sign of toxicity can be cardiac arrest from ventricular fibrillation, which is often resistant to defibrillation.

-For this reason, it should not be used in intravenous regional anaesthesia.
+For this reason, it should not be used in intravenous regional anesthesia.

-Adrenaline is a potent vasoconstrictor due to its effect on alpha adrenergic receptors.
-Addition of adrenaline vasoconstrictor to a local anaesthetic creates a relative ischemia in the surgical field by reducing the blood flow to the site of the injection.
+Adrenaline is a potent vasoconstrictor due to its effect on alpha-adrenergic receptors.
+The addition of an adrenaline vasoconstrictor to a local anesthetic creates relative ischemia in the surgical field by reducing the blood flow to the site of the injection.
 This causes:

 Norepinephrine or a vasopressin derivative ie felypressin is sometimes used for the same purpose.

-The effects are useful in nerve blocks and infiltration anaesthesia but not in epidural or spinal.
+The effects are useful in nerve blocks and infiltration anesthesia but not in epidural or spinal.